Population at a Glance

 What changes in geography have occurred since the 2000 census?

 Skagway Municipality and Hoonah-Angoon Census Area: The Municipality of Skagway incorporated as a First Class Borough on June 20, 2007.
 The city of Skagway dissolved and the borough boundaries are the former city boundaries.
-The remainder of the Skagway-Hoonah-Angoon Census Area was named the Hoonah-Angoon Census Area.
+The remainder of the Skagway-Hoonah-Angoon Census Area was named Hoonah-Angoon Census Area.

-Wrangell City and Borough and Petersburg Census Area: The City and Borough of Wrangell incorporated as a Unified Home Rule Borough on May 30, 2008.
+City and Borough of Wrangell and Petersburg Census Area: The City and Borough of Wrangell incorporated as a Unified Home Rule Borough on May 30, 2008.
 The City of Wrangell dissolved.
 The boundaries for the borough extend beyond the former City of Wrangell boundaries and include a portion of the former Prince of Wales-Outer Ketchikan Census Area.
-The remainder of the Wrangell-Petersburg Census Area was named the Petersburg Census Area.
+The remainder of the Wrangell-Petersburg Census Area was named Petersburg Census Area.

 Ketchikan Gateway Borough and Prince of Wales-Hyder Census Area: The Ketchikan Gateway Borough annexed 4,510 sq acres from the former Prince of Wales-Outer Ketchikan Census Area on May 31, 2008.
 The boundaries of the Census Area were redrawn and the area was named the Prince of Wales-Hyder Census Area.